prateekupadhyay1997/covid19_india_dashboard/README.md

 7.PrettyTable

 Deployed on **Herokuapp**
+To understand about how to deploy jupyter notebook on HerokuApp follow the instructions given in above link.

 **Link** : https://pythonforundergradengineers.com/deploy-jupyter-notebook-voila-heroku.html
-To understand about how to deploy jupyter notebook on herokuApp follow the instructions given in above link.